MillionConcepts/ce-mrm-processing/primary_bundle_documentation.md

 # Bundle Directory Structure

-## /ancillary
+## /miscellaneous

 Bundle's ancillary collection.
-Contains a handful of products used as model inputs for derivation of map-projected products in the data collection.
-This collection has no subdirectories.
+Contains two products used for derivation of the "tbmod" map-projected products in the "tbmod" subdirectory.

+## /miscellaneous/tbmod

+Thermal brightness model maps.

 ## /browse